Joelinton: Return

-On his return to Hoffenheim, Joelinton was given a first start in a DFB-Pokal first round match at 1.
+On his return to Hoffenheim, Joelinton was given a first start in a DFB-Pokal first-round match at 1.
 FC Kaiserslautern, and scored a hat-trick in a 6–1 victory.
 He netted his first Bundesliga goal on 22 September to open a 1–1 home draw with Borussia Dortmund, and as a substitute on 23 October he scored an added-time equaliser for a 3–3 draw against Lyon in a Champions League group game at the Rhein-Neckar-Arena.

 Newcastle United

 On 23 July 2019, Joelinton joined Newcastle United on a six-year deal for a reported club record fee of £40 million.
 He made his debut on 11 August, starting in their 1–0 home loss to Arsenal; he and teammate Miguel Almirón were criticised by the club's all-time record scorer Alan Shearer for their performances.

 Joelinton scored his first Premier League goal on 25 August in a 1–0 victory away at Tottenham Hotspur.
-It took him until 14 January 2020 to score his second goal for the club, netting the final goal in a 4–1 FA Cup Third Round replay victory over Rochdale.
+It took him until 14 January 2020 to score his second goal for the club, netting the final goal in a 4–1 FA Cup third round replay victory over Rochdale.
 He scored his first home league goal on 21 June in a 3–0 win over Sheffield United, ending a 2,130-minute drought.
 Joelinton scored two goals in 38 appearances for the club, of which six came from the bench in the 2019–20 season.
 In the 2020–21 season he doubled his tally to four goals, which came from 31 appearances of which eight were from the bench.

 After Eddie Howe took over as Newcastle United manager during the 2021–22 season, Joelinton was moved from a forward to a box-to-box central midfielder, receiving praise from fans and pundits for his efforts and performances.
 He was awarded the Newcastle United Player of the Year Award for the 2021–22 season.

+On 11 April 2024, Joelinton signed a new long-term contract with Newcastle.
+On 17 March 2025, Joelinton started the 2–1 win in the 2025 EFL Cup final against Liverpool, his performance was described as "aggressive" and "intense".

 International career

-Joelinton was capped four times by the Brazil under-17 national team in 2012, scoring two goals.
+Joelinton was capped four times by the Brazil national under-17 team in 2012, scoring two goals.
+On 28 May 2023, Joelinton received his first call-up to the senior team.
+He made his debut on 17 June, scoring the opening goal in a 4–1 win over Guinea.